AnvithGangula/SkyPredictor/README.md

 ### ✨ **Features**

 * **Detailed Weather Forecast:** The application can display a comprehensive forecast for today and up to six days ahead.
-* **User Authentication:** Full Login and Registration workflow with client-side validation for form inputs.
+* **User Authentication:** The project includes dedicated pages for user login and registration with client-side validation for form inputs.
-* **Interactive Maps:** A separate page (`Map.html`) with an embedded map is included to visualize regional weather patterns.
+* **Interactive Maps:** A separate page with an embedded map is included to visualize weather patterns.
-* **Responsive Design:** The layout is designed to provide an optimal viewing experience across various devices and screen sizes.
+* **Responsive Design:** The CSS files are designed to provide an optimal viewing experience across various devices and screen sizes.
 * **Dynamic Content:** The application dynamically displays the current date and time on the forecast page.

 ---

 ### 🏁 **Getting Started**

 This project is a static website and doesn't require a complex setup.
-You can run it directly in a web browser or visit the live deployment.
+You can run it directly in a web browser.

 #### **Prerequisites**